LayerScope: Predictive Cross-Layer Scheduling for Efficient Multi-Batch MoE Inference on Legacy Servers: Background and Related Work

 \subsection{Inference of MoE Models}

 MoE is one of the dominant architectures for large language models \cite{gpt4,deepseekv2,moe}.
-As illustrated in Figure \ref{figure3}, the model consists of multiple stacked MoE blocks.
-For an input token $x$, the processing within one MoE block can be summarized as follows: the hidden state $a$ is computed by the attention layer and fed into a gating network, which uses a softmax to compute routing weights and selects the top-\(k\) most relevant experts.
+A MoE model consists of multiple stacked MoE blocks.
+For an input token $x$, the processing within one MoE block can be summarized as follows: the hidden state $a$ is computed by the attention module and fed into a gating network, which uses a softmax to compute routing weights $w_i$ and selects the top-\(k\)experts ${e}_i$.
 Their outputs are aggregated via a weighted sum to produce the block output $x'$, which is then passed to the next block.
-This process can be expressed with the following equations:
+This process can be be expressed as:

-A key observation is that once the hidden state $a$ and current gating output are fixed, the expert activation pattern in subsequent layers becomes deterministic, since the parameters of all functional modules remain unchanged.
-This determinism provides a theoretical foundation for the design of LLaPor.
+A key observation is that once the hidden state $a$ and current gating output (${e}_i$, $w_i$) are fixed, the expert activation pattern in subsequent layers becomes deterministic, since the parameters of all functional modules remain unchanged.